-The Cultural Gifts Program encourages Australians to donate items of cultural significance to our public collecting institutions by offering tax deductions for eligible gifts.
+The Cultural Gifts Program encourages Australians to donate items of cultural significance to our public collecting institutions by offering tax deductions for eligible donations.

 How to make a donation

 If you have an item you would like to donate:

 - First, you will need to contact an eligible recipient institution – the institution needs to be a Deductible Gift Recipient as listed on the Australian Business register.
 Until the donation has been accepted into the permanent collection of one of these institutions, it will not be eligible.

-- Obtain two valuations of the market value of your gift at the time of the donation from approved valuers.
+- Obtain two valuations of the GST inclusive market value of your donation from CGP approved valuers.
 (The institution will help you find approved valuers or may even arrange the valuation).
 Valuations must be performed by valuers who are approved for the class of work/s being donated.